Murbin/shop-bike-rent/README.md

 9 React.lazy because React renders every page route, even when you don’t need it at that moment.
 React lazy Load the minimal code to the browser that will render a page.
 This improve performance and better TTI results.

+10 Three.js to add a modern design in Home